 A plug adapter, which is also called a ground plug adapter or sometimes a pigtail adapter, is a common little accessory that makes it possible to plug a three-prong cord into a two-slot outlet.
 You undoubtedly are familiar with these little adapters—one side has three slots to hold three-prong plugs while the other side has two prongs to fit into old-fashioned two-slot outlets.
 At the bottom, you'll see a round metal loop or green pigtail wire with a metal connector on the bottom.

 It is very common to use these adapters in homes with older outlets that don't have three slots, but it is bad practice.
-In many cases, these older electrical systems do not have a dedicated ground pathway, which means that there is the potential for shock if you plug a three-prong plug into them via an adapter.
-While some two-slot outlets may be grounded by metal conduit running back to the service panel, this is by no means always the case.
+In many cases, these older electrical systems do not have a dedicated ground pathway, which means that there is the potential for a shock if you plug a three-prong plug into them via an adapter.
+While some two-slot outlets may be grounded by a metal conduit running back to the service panel, this is by no means always the case.
 The grounding system is a safety feature that helps protect you against electrical shock, which can range from startling to painful to deadly.
-A true grounding connection is a good idea (and is required by Code for all new construction), and a plug adapter can make you think you have a ground connection when you don't.
+A true grounding connection is a good idea and is required by code for all new construction; a plug adapter can make you think you have a ground connection when you don't.

 Two-Slot vs. Three-Slot Outlets

 The outlets used today have a narrow "hot" slot, a wide "neutral" slot, and a roundish "ground" slot.
 Older receptacles had only two slots—the hot and the neutral.
 As mentioned, the ground pathway in an electrical system is for safety.
 If something goes wrong with the appliance, the cord, or the outlet, the ground system provides a secondary path for the electricity, leading it back to your home's breaker box and safely into the earth.
 Without a grounding system, the electricity looks for the easiest path it can find, and sometimes that path is through your body.
 Pain or sometimes tragedy can result.